rijuvenator/natural-time/README.md

 Converting between hours, minutes, and seconds is as easy as moving the decimal point (really, "sexagesimal point").

+In natural time, every second, minute, and hour is represented by a single unique digit, and the representation works just like it works with base 10 numbers, ticking over when it gets to 59 instead of at 9.
+Reading a time in natural time tells you, transparently, what its structure is in hours, minutes, and seconds.

 #### Cycling Units

 The demo cycles between the following sets of units.